zBlock-1/RLN-audit-report/README.md

 ### 3. Informational - Edge case in Shamir Secret Sharing computation

-In Shamir Secret Sharing computation, the coefficient of the random value X may be a multiplicative inverse so the secret maybe revealed in that case.
-Although, the probability of having multiplicative inverse is $1/p$ where $p$ is prime order.
+In Shamir Secret Sharing computation, the coefficient of the random value `x` may be a multiplicative inverse and the secret maybe revealed.
+However, the probability of having multiplicative inverse is $1/p$ where $p$ is prime order, which is negligible.

 #### Technical Details